DillonSteyl/SCIE1000/Week 11/linearpractice.md

 Step 3: Check to see if the values are in the appropriate range: `actual_value-3 <= entered_value <= actual_value+3`

 Step 4: If the user got both the values correct, print the message ("Both values are close enough!").
 If the user only got the m value correct, print the message ("The m value is close enough, but the c value is not.").
 If the user got only the c value correct, print the message ("The c value is close enough, but the m value is not.").
-If the user got both values wrong, print the message ("Both values are not close enough").
+If the user got both values wrong, print the message ("Both values are not close enough.").

 Step 5: Print the message ("The actual m value is", actual_m, "and the actual c value is", actual_c)